krokonox/ci-cd-task/README.md

 3. Caches `node_modules`.
 4. Installs dependencies.
 5. Builds the project.
-6. Uploads the build artifact.
+6. Uploads the build artifact with a version tag.
 7. Runs tests.

 ```yaml